ozmandias/Commando-Soldier-50/README.md

 #### Source Code
 ##### player.lua
-Contains the code for elite commando soldier player character./ **move()** - moves the player character when user presses W,A,S,D keys
+Contains the code for elite commando soldier player character.\
+**move()** - moves the player character when user presses W,A,S,D keys

 **shoot()** - shoots a bullet from the position of the player character to the forward direction of the player character when user clicks left mouse